JonPulfer/rss_collector/README.md

 When the stack has started, the server will be listening on port 8080, this can be changed by changing the PORT envvar in the `docker-compose.yaml` file if necessary.

+I haven't specified the networking type so if there are problems connecting to the running services from your host, that may be the cause.

 ## Usage

+The endpoints for this service follow this convention: -

+ * `GET /<objects>/` returns all <objects>
+ * `GET /<objects>/:id` returns <object> with :id
+ * `POST /<objects>/` where applicable creates a new object
+ * `PUT /<objects>/:id` updates some detail for the object identified by :id
+ * `DELETE /<objects>/:id` deletes the object identified by :id

 ### Adding a feed